 We are an international practice which offers practical, effective advice covering all aspects of corporate life from the inception of a business idea or concept through to IPO and beyond.
 We bring in and work closely with our colleagues in other departments and Group practice areas to ensure that our clients’ needs are fully met.
-We work out of offices in Bristol, Cardiff, London, Gibraltar, Limassol, Piraeus and Singapore.
+We work out of offices in Bristol, Cardiff, London, Gibraltar, Limassol and Piraeus.

-We pride ourselves in getting to know our clients and to understand their business needs.
+We pride ourselves on getting to know our clients and understanding their business needs.
 We work with our clients in a wide range of market sectors and include start-ups, entrepreneurs, family offices, private equity houses, venture capitalists, financial institutions, private and public companies and multinational corporations.
-All deals are led by one of our partners, who will provide commercial, clear and imaginative advice.
-We have worked on complex multi-jurisdictional transactions and regularly co-ordinate complex overseas transactions.
+All deals are led by one of our Partners, who will provide commercial, clear and imaginative advice.
+We have worked on complex multi-jurisdictional transactions and regularly coordinate complex overseas transactions.

 Our corporate team covers transactional work such as M&A, IPOs and fund-raisings as well as more general corporate advisory work, including corporate governance, regulatory compliance and restructurings.

 On the financing side, we can provide the sophisticated financial and banking know-how that complex corporate transactions often require.

 For our listed clients and those who aspire to IPO and list on a public market we have a dedicated capital markets team who have acted for companies and advisers on AIM and London Stock Exchange listings across a variety of sectors for many years.
 We have an almost unique insight into this most complex and technical world from the perspective of the business and its managers, having advised The Ince Group plc on its IPO and listing on AIM in August 2017.

 We are also able to provide full corporate support and have a dedicated company secretarial team if required.